Yue-Zhengyuan/Lectures/Condensed_Matter/Coherent_State/Boson.md

 # Boson Coherent State

-## Eigenstate of Annihilation Operator
+## Coherent State: Eigenstate of Annihilation Operator

 The boson **coherent state** is *defined* as the eigenstate of the (boson) annihilation operator: